Skip to main content

 Developers can export the content of a database to SQL files.

-• The parser skips lines with comments.
+• The parser skips lines containing comments.

 • The structure is declared in DECLARE TABLE statements.